CarlosDwain/pechayCam-app/README.md

   <img src="icons/Overall architecture 2.jpg" alt="Logo">
 </p>

-The overall architecture illustrated in the figure above shows the communication between the client and server.
-At the core of the architecture is the laptop server, which houses the deep learning model trained to output the Pechay plant disease and disease severity.
-Deploying the deep learning model as a REST API allows the Raspberry Pi to utilize it for inference.
-This architecture can also be used to make the model accessible for mobile or desktop applications, which is good for scalability.
+The architectural diagram illustrates the interplay between the client and server components.
+At its heart lies the laptop server, hosting the trained deep learning model designed to recognize diseases in Pechay plants and assess their severity.
+By deploying this model as a REST API, it becomes readily available for inference by the Raspberry Pi.
+This setup not only ensures efficient utilization of resources but also facilitates scalability, making the model accessible across various platforms including mobile and desktop applications.

 ### System Workflow